-Citrus Ginger Pound Cake.. yup, that just happened.
-This cake is everything you wish for on a beautiful spring day.
-Just grab a cup of tea and enjoy!
+This Citrus Ginger Pound Cake is light and delicious and so unique!
+It’s everything you wish for on a beautiful spring day.
+Grab a cup of tea and enjoy a slice!

 Now most of the time, the recipes I make are created because I’m in the mood for something specific, but only have a few odds and ends in my fridge and pantry.
 You ever been in that situation?
 No?
 Oh… well then this is awkward.